Henkjan1110/intro-programming-website/data/week6/1-objects-within-objects.md

 <programming-exercise name='Printing a Collection'>

-The exercise template has a predefined `SimpleCollection` class, which is used to represent a group of values.
-The class is missing the `toString` method used for printing.
+The exercise template includes a predefined `SimpleCollection` class, which is utilized to represent a group of values.
+However, the class is missing a `toString` method that is used for printing.

-Implement a `toString` method for the class that will perform as demonstrated in the following examples.
+We need to implement a `toString` method for the class that works as shown in the following examples.

 ```java
 SimpleCollection s = new SimpleCollection("alphabet");